huangwei-pku/huangwei-pku.github.io/research.md

 ### Working Papers

-**Social Norms and the Impact of Early Life Events on Gender Inequality.** with Albert Park and Wei Luo, Revision Requested at *Journal of Human Resources*.

 **When Giving Hurts: Impact of Exposure to China’s Land Reform on Education Attainment and Labor Market Outcomes.** with Zhian Hu, Wei Luo, Wuyue You, and Chuanchuan Zhang, Revision Requested at *Journal of Economic Behavior & Organization*.